 Letters to the Editor

 These are meant to be a reaction to a pertinent issue relating to the CMEJ or a recently published article.
 They should be no longer than 250 words unless by special arrangement.
-They do not include any supporting material i.e. graphs, charts, etc. but may have up to three (3) references.
+They do not include any supporting material i.e. graphs, charts, etc. but may have up to three references.

 This section will be limited to reviews of recently released books that pertain in some way to the field of medical education.
 They can include textbooks, edited works, etc. Submissions are to be no more than 1000 words in length and must include a brief, 100 word abstract.

 This section includes images of interest, graphics, photographs, and artwork pertaining to Canadian Medical Education.
 Submissions may be featured on the CMEJ cover page, or published within an issue.
 Only high-resolution images will be accepted.
 Images should be uploaded in PNG or JPG file format with the longest side measuring at least 3130 pixels.
 Authors are responsible for obtaining written permission from any identifiable individuals depicted in their photos, and permission for any copyrighted material used, including illustrations, and will be asked to provide formal written permission upon acceptance for publication.
 Authors are expected to adhere to the standards for intellectual property rights and plagiarism, and authors assume full responsibility for the content of their submissions.
 Authors should include an artist's statement, brief commentary, or description to accompany the image (<300 words).
 Select images may be selected to appear as the cover image for an upcoming issue.

 Submission of an original manuscript to the Canadian Medical Education Journal will be taken to mean that it represents original work not previously published, that it is not being considered elsewhere for publication.
 If accepted for publication, it will be published online and it will not be published elsewhere in the same form, for commercial purposes, in any language, without the consent of the publisher.